United Kingdom–United States relations: Baseball

 The popularity of baseball in the United Kingdom diminished during and after the Second World War; today, baseball is not widely played among Britons.
 Notwithstanding, Major League Baseball coverage is available to watch in the United Kingdom on the TNT Sports 4 channel, formerly BT Sport.
 In 2018, Major League Baseball announced a two-year deal to start the MLB London Series, a series of regular-season games at London Stadium.
 The 2019 series was contested between two rival teams, the New York Yankees and the Boston Red Sox.
 These games were broadcast on both BT Sport and the BBC.
-The 2020 series between the St. Louis Cardinals and the Chicago Cubs was cancelled due to the COVID-19 pandemic.
+The 2020 series between the St. Louis Cardinals and the Chicago Cubs were cancelled due to the COVID-19 pandemic.
 The Cardinals–Cubs rivalry series was played in London in 2023, as part of an extended agreement to resume the London Series.

 John Spinks, leader of the English rock band The Outfield, originally named the band "The Baseball Boys", in a reference to a gang in the film The Warriors.
 The band members said in 1986 that none of them were knowledgeable about baseball, but they were curious about the sport.